Copper Canyon: Mexico travel guide

 Located up in the vast wilderness of Northern Mexico, this massive, sprawling phenomenon is arguably one of the most impressive natural spectacles in Mexico.
-This is not a trip for the faith-hearted.
+This is not a trip for the faint-hearted.

-You’ll be glad to know there’s tons to explore and do here, and in this guide, we’ll cover everything to do with travel in the Copper Canyon.
+You’ll be glad to know there are tonnes to explore and do here, and in this guide, we’ll cover everything to do with travel in the Copper Canyon.

 This guide includes the best things to do.
-Places to visit, and advice on how to get there, as well as, some tips from our personal experience.
+Places to visit and advice on how to get there, as well as some tips from my personal travel experience.

 When you want to escape the gringo trail, the Copper Canyon offers an off-the-beaten-path experience.
 With some of the most beautiful landscapes and views in Mexico, why wouldn’t you want to visit?